gitjv/gramps-dwr-B/README.md

 There are some other changes as well, described in the attached pdf.

-The zip file (to be added) can be downloaded, extracted and dropped into the plugins folder.
+The zip file can be downloaded, then extracted and dropped into your plugins folder.